Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 This site involves a large number of illustrated fleet lists in PDF form.
 We have divided them below by geographic area:

-Steamship fleets and companies mainly operating on the Yangtse and from Shanghai to Ningpo
+Steamship fleets and companies mainly operating on the YANGTSE and BETWEEN SHANGHAI AND NINGPO

-Pioneering steamships and companies of other nations sailing to China including the United States, Japan, French Indochina and the Philippines.
+Pioneering steamships and companies of OTHER NATIONS sailing to China including the United States, Japan, French Indochina and Southeast Asia.

 In April 2021 we have published our first essay, as distinct from a company history or fleet list, on the KPM Batavia-based ship SPEELMAN (1890) and her long afterlife in China.
 This illustrated article is accessible in PDF form in the North China section - look on the right margin for the houseflag of her original owners.
 In the North China section we have also revised our Ching Kee and Little Pohai lists, and added short histories for Ching Kee and (in Little Pohai) Tientsin S.S.
 Coy.
-In the South China Section we have updated the Douglas Steamship Co. short history and fleetlist, with enlarged and additional photographs.
+In the South China Section we have updated the Douglas Steamship Co. short history and fleetlist.

-Our recent digital access to Shanghai English-language newspapers in the period up to 1941, to photographs taken in the Shanghai area in this period, and to information and photographs kindly provided by individuals such as C.C.
-Hsu, Peter Cundall, Alan Lee and Graham Thompson has enabled us in March 2021 to undertake a major expansion of our 'Little Yangtse and Near Coast' list of vessels operating in the Yangtse delta area and beyond.
-We have also separately added company histories/fleetists as published the companies themselves of 'Little Yangtse' direct successors Eddie S.S.
+In March 2021 we have added company histories/fleetists as published by the companies themselves of 'Little Yangtse' direct successors Eddie S.S.
 Co. and Valles S.S.
-Coy, Howard has prepared a new history and fleetlist of 'Little Yangtse' direct successor Ping An S.S.
+Coy in the Shanghai-based section.
+Howard has prepared a new history and fleetlist of 'Little Yangtse' direct successor Ping An S.S.
 Coy.
 We have removed the Nanking-Pukow ferries from 'Little Yangtse' and developed a separate illustrated list of Cross-Yangtse ferries, including train ferries, at Nanking, Wuhan, Wuhu and Jinjiang/Jiangyin, with many photographs such as taken by Donald Anderson in 1984.